-No User ReviewsWrite a review

 Features

-Security-wise, this product benefits from an overload protection (circuit breaker) and an automatic low oil shut-off (Oil Alert®), which gives you a complete peace of mind when using it.
+In terms of security, the generator features an overload protection (circuit breaker) and an automatic low oil shut-off (Oil Alert®), ensuring peace of mind during its use.

-Accessory-wise, along with the previously mentioned features, the Honda EG6500CL is packaged with the standard documentation and an owner's manual (opens in a new tab), helping you start the device right away.
+Along with the aforementioned features, from an accessory standpoint, the Honda EG6500CL's box includes the typical documentation and an owner's manual (opens in a new tab), which will help you start your generator promptly.
 An official storage cover is available, as a separate purchase.

 DAVR Technology